Multi-Persona Thinking for Bias Mitigation in Large Language Models: Experiments

 \subsection{Baselines}

-To evaluate the effectiveness of our Multi-Persona Thinking (MPT) framework, we select representative baselines that are categorized by their underlying prompting strategy.
+We compare MPT with representative baselines categorized by their underlying prompting strategies.

 \textbf{Direct prompting.} The model is prompted in a single step without iterative refinement.
-We consider three variants to test the performance of single-turn instruction: (i) \emph{Standard prompting}, which provides only the task description. (ii) \emph{Explicit debiasing}, which adds explicit instructions to avoid bias. (iii) \emph{Persona-based}, which instructs the model to avoid bias by parallel thinking from the perspectives of the two contrasting social groups.
+We consider three variants to assess the effectiveness of single-turn prompting: (i) \emph{Standard prompting}, which provides only the task description. (ii) \emph{Explicit debiasing}, which adds explicit instructions to avoid bias. (iii) \emph{Persona-based prompting}, which instructs the model to avoid bias by parallel thinking from the perspectives of the two contrasting social groups.

-\textbf{Self-consistency \citep{wang2022self}.} This approach samples multiple independent outputs from direct-prompting under stochastic decoding.
-The final answer is determined by majority voting.
+\textbf{Self-consistency \citep[SC;][]{wang2022self}.} This approach samples multiple independent outputs from direct prompting under stochastic decoding.
+The final answer is determined by majority vote.
 We apply self-consistency to all three variants of direct prompting.

-\textbf{Re-prompting \citep[SC;][]{gallegos-etal-2025-self}.} Re-prompting is a two-stage prompting strategy where the model first produces an initial answer, and then is re-invoked with additional \emph{explicit debiasing} or \emph{persona-based} instructions to reconsider and potentially revise its response.
+\textbf{Re-prompting \citep{gallegos-etal-2025-self}.} Re-prompting is a two-stage prompting strategy where the model first produces an initial answer, and then is re-invoked with additional \emph{explicit debiasing} or \emph{persona-based} instructions to reconsider and potentially revise its response.

-\textbf{Multi-agent debate \citep[MAD;][]{du2023improving}.} MAD is a framework where multiple model instances engage in debate and refine their reasoning through iterative exchanges.
-Different from our method, this baseline does not explicitly model diverse social perspectives for bias mitigation.
+\textbf{Multi-agent debate \citep[MAD;][]{du2023improving}.} MAD is a framework in which multiple model instances engage in debate and refine their reasoning through iterative exchanges.
+Unlike our method, this baseline does not explicitly model diverse social perspectives for bias mitigation.

-To ensure a fair comparison, we use the same standard system prompt for answer generation step in all methods and final aggregation step in MPT.
-All the prompts are detailed in Appendix~\ref{sec:prompts}.